Dr Elizabeth M. Gresson is a New Zealand Barrister at Vulcan Chambers, Barristers at Law, Vulcan Lane, Auckland NZ.

 Orcid ID: https://orcid.org/0000-0001-7102-1464

 Elizabeth relates well to all kinds of people and has a commitment to justice for fair outcomes of any legal dispute.
-Representing clients she listens well, understands legal issues and problems, and knows how to identify and focus on key questions to advocate for the best outcome possible for her clients.
+Representing clients she listens well, understands legal issues and problems, gives clear advice, and knows how to identify and focus on key issues to advocate for the best outcome possible for her clients.

-- Worked under judicial supervision at Magistrates’ Court of Victoria, Melbourne.
-Gained experience in therapeutic jurisprudence approaches to criminal and family violence, and specialist problem-solving courts – Koori Court, Assessment Referral Court (Mental Health issues), Neighbourhood Justice Centre Collingwood, and Victorian Alcohol and Drug Court Dandenong.
+- Worked with judicial supervision, Magistrates’ Court of Victoria, Melbourne, in therapeutic jurisprudence approaches to criminal law, family violence, and specialist problem-solving courts, Koori Court, Assessment Referral Court (Mental Health), Neighbourhood Justice Centre Collingwood, and Victorian Alcohol and Drug Court Dandenong.

-- Undertook an in-depth evaluative research project in the Court of Appeal Registry to analyse and assess the efficacy of Interlocutory Appeals in Criminal jurisdiction at the Supreme Court of Victoria, Court of Appeal.
+- Court of Appeal Registry evaluative research project to analyse and assess the efficacy of Interlocutory Appeals in Criminal jurisdiction at the Supreme Court of Victoria, Court of Appeal.
+120 appeal cases were analysed.
 The research contributed to a confidential report for the Chief Justice of the Supreme Court of Victoria.

-- Appearances in criminal jurisdiction at District Courts of Auckland, Manukau, Waitakere, and High Court Auckland; successful s 106 Sentencing Act submissions to achieve discharge without conviction for clients; applications under the Land Transport Act;
+- Appearances in criminal jurisdiction at District Courts of Auckland, Manukau, Waitakere, North Shore, and the Auckland High Court.

-- Appeal Submissions, High Court Auckland, working with Senior Counsel.
+- Appeal Submissions, High Court of Auckland, working with Senior Counsel;

-- Criminal law matters, appearances for legal aid clients working with Senior Counsel; pleas, sentencing submissions, opposed bail applications, EM bail, variations to conditions, mental health issues;
+- Criminal law matters, working with Senior Counsel; pleas, sentencing submissions, opposed bail applications, EM bail applications, variations to curfew conditions;

-- Civil claims for relief from forfeiture orders pursuant to Criminal Proceeds (Recovery) Act, High Court Auckland;
+- Defence of claims for relief from forfeiture orders pursuant to Criminal Proceeds (Recovery) Act, High Court Auckland;

-- Advice on immigration law, Customs and Excise Act, searches, privacy;
+- Customs and Excise Act, searches, privacy issues;

-- Legal matters in education including employment, bullying, harassment, regulatory practices, contract, negotiation and dispute resolution;
+- Education legal issues, employment, bullying, harassment, regulatory practices, contract, negotiation and dispute resolution;

 - Harmful digital communications, harassment, cyber-bullying;

-- Provide opinion on evidence law of privilege;
+- Provide opinion on evidence laws of privilege, hearsay, propensity;

 - Domestic and family violence matters.